isa-ulisboa/msc-gis/exercises/msc-gis-ex08_spatial_Interpolation.md

     - in **QGIS**, search in the Processing Toolbox for the tool *Raster Calculator*.
 Set the following parameters:
         - define the expression as the multiplication between all of reclassified layers.
 Double click the layers to add them to the expression panel
         - set cell size as the same of raster `Freguesias`
-        - set outpt extent as the same of raster `Freguesias`
+        - set output extent as the same of raster `Freguesias`
         - set Output CRS as the same of raster `Freguesias`

     - in **ArcGIS**, search for the tool in *Geoprocessing -> Spatial Analysis Tools -> Raster Calculator*.